Xeus/Vanilla-Node.js/README.md

 Finally, type `foreman start` to start up the node.js express server.
 You could also create a bash alias like this: `alias vanilla='foreman start --env .env -f procfile.dev'` to start up the server with `.env` variables as well as use another node.js module like `forever` or `nodemon` to keep the server running/updated.

+## Unit Tests

+If you uncomment these sections:
+- `layout.html` :: SCRIPT embeds for needed JS
+- `admin_dashboard.html` :: QUnit HTML elements
+- `admin.js` :: unitTests() call at eof
+then you can run QUnit/Sinon tests on the CRUD AJAX calls to test functionality.

 ## Links

 - [Github](https://github.com/Xeus/Vanilla-Node.js)